 If at any time you are not sure of your rights or obligations, you can contact the staff at Elections ACT who will be able to help you.
-The assistance and enquiries section (see page 4) provides contact details for the ACT Electoral Commissioner and the staff of Elections ACT.
+The assistance and enquiries section (see page 7) provides contact details for the ACT Electoral Commissioner and the staff of Elections ACT.

-The section on scrutineers (page 6) describes their role, how they are appointed and what they can do in general terms.
+The section on scrutineers (page 8) describes the role of a scrutineer, how scrutineers are appointed and what scrutineers can do in general terms.

-The section on canvassing for votes during polling (page 8) describes the limitations on where canvassing can take place, the distribution of how-to-vote cards and what the news media are permitted to do.
+The section on canvassing for votes during polling (page 10) describes the limitations on where canvassing can take place, the distribution of how-to-vote cards and what the news media are permitted to do.

-The section on ACT Electoral Commission officers (page 9) describes the various categories of electoral staff employed in polling places and at the scrutinies.
+The section on ACT Electoral Commission officers (page 11) describes the various categories of electoral staff employed in polling places and at the scrutinies.

-The section on voting (page 11) describes in detail the voting process and the rights and obligations of scrutineers during this phase of the election.
+The section on voting (page 13) describes in detail the voting process and the rights and obligations of scrutineers during this phase of the election.

-The section on the scrutiny - or counting the votes (page 17) describes the scrutiny process, which includes the counting of the votes, and the rights and obligations of scrutineers during this phase of the election.
+The section on the scrutiny - or counting the votes (page 20) describes the scrutiny process, which includes the counting of the votes, and the rights and obligations of scrutineers during this phase of the election.
+This section will also discuss the strict COVID procedures that must be followed during scrutiny to ensure the health and safety of scrutineers and electoral staff.

-The section on recounts (page 24) describes how and when a recount may occur.
+The section on recounts (page 29) describes how and when a recount may occur.

-The section on disputing an election and other legal matters (page 25) describes the process for disputing an election and seeking an injunction during the course of an election.
+The section on disputing an election and other legal matters (page 30) describes the process for disputing an election and seeking an injunction during the course of an election.

 Several penalties apply for breaches of the Electoral Act 1992.
-These are set out in the electoral offences section (see page 26).
+These are set out in the electoral offences section (see page 31).
 Scrutineers should make themselves aware of these.

-The Glossary section (see page 35) provides an explanation of the terms used in this handbook.
+The Glossary section (see page 40) provides an explanation of the terms used in this handbook.